tkmr-akhs/ja-nist-sp-800/160v1/Systems-Engineering-Overview.md

 > There are many additional resources available that provide more in-depth examinations of systems engineering.[^16] Such discussions are beyond the scope of this publication.

-## Trust and Trustworthiness / 信用と信用度
+## Trust and Trustworthiness / 信用と信用性
 > The concepts of trust and trustworthiness are foundational to engineering trustworthy secure systems, to the decisions made to grant trust, and to the extent that trust is granted based on demonstrated trustworthiness.
 Trust is a belief that an entity meets certain expectations and can be relied upon.
 The terms belief and can imply that trust may be granted to an entity whether the entity is trustworthy or not.
 A trustworthy entity is one for which sufficient evidence exists to support its claimed trustworthiness.
 Thus, trustworthiness is the demonstrated ability and, therefore, the worthiness of an entity to be trusted to satisfy expectations, including satisfying expectations in the face of adversity.
 Since trustworthiness is something demonstrated, it is based on evidence that supports a claim or judgment of an entity being worthy of trust [2] [20] [21].

 > Since trust is not necessarily based on a judgment of trustworthiness, the decision to trust an entity should consider the significance (i.e., consequences, effects, and impacts) of expectations not being fulfilled because of non-performance – whether due to incompetence, deficiency, or failure.
 Trust that is granted without establishing the required trustworthiness is a significant contributor to risk.
 The concepts of trust and trustworthiness are discussed in Appendix F.